Blue Line (Namma Metro): Phase-2B

 Central government's approval was delayed and finally received in April 2021.
 Nagarjuna Construction Company (NCC) emerged as the lowest bidder to construct the line on September 16, 2021.
 Construction finally began in February 2022.
 Opening of this phase as per August 2022 from MD of BMRCL is expected around December 2025.

+Veerannapalya Station was initially awarded to NCC as part of Package 2B/P2/69(a).
+However, due to a severe delay in shifting an underground gas pipeline the station was unloaded from NCC scope of work.
+BMRCL re-invited tenders for this station, which was later awarded to URC Constructions.